-Value-Added Resellers are a great way to diversify the method in which your product reaches your consumers, especially those consumers who may not reach out and buy it directly from other sales channels.
+Value-Added Resellers are a great way to diversify the method by which your product reaches your consumers, especially those consumers who may not reach out and buy it directly from other sales channels.

 The Benefits of Channel Sales

-Now that we’ve understood what channel sales is, how it stands apart from directly selling to consumers, and had a glance at the various types of channel sales, it’s time to look at things objectively: Is channel sales really worth the effort?
-Or does it add on more than you want to take on as a small business?
+Now that we’ve understood what channel sales are, how it stands apart from directly selling to consumers, and had a glance at the various types of channel sales, it’s time to look at things objectively: Is channel sales really worth the effort?
+Or does it add on more than you want to take on as a growing business?

 1. Channel Sales Save You Time & Effort

-As a small business, hiring a sales team, setting up sales processes, sales funnels, and all the associated tasks of running a sales operation, aren’t always feasible or cost-effective.
+For a growing business, hiring a sales team, setting up sales processes, sales funnels, and all the associated tasks of running a sales operation, aren’t always feasible or cost-effective.

 It takes an enormous amount of manpower and effort to run a sales operation, so starting out with channel sales can save you a lot of time and effort (and resource cost).

 Channel sales cost a fraction of what it would take you to take the entire operation in-house, and a partner/affiliate/retailer will bring in a much higher volume of sales than a single salesperson.

 Plus, when you bring on one channel of sales, you can set processes that can be extrapolated to every consequent channel – bringing in increased efficiency and saving you costs.

 For growing businesses, salespersons selling the products can take a while to turn around – prospective customers aren’t immediately going to trust your product or your company, and will take their time to compare you with competitors, check out reviews, etc.